Are you ready to discover your college program?

-The job outlook for professionals in counseling and psychology remains encouraging.
-The Bureau of Labor Statistics (BLS) projects that occupations in psychology will increase by 14% between 2018 and 2028.
-The BLS projects jobs in mental health and substance abuse counseling to grow by 22% in this same time period.
-Both careers enjoy salary prospects well above the national median wage.
+The Bureau of Labor Statistics (BLS) projects that occupations in psychology will increase 8% between 2020-2030.
+The BLS projects jobs in mental health and substance abuse counseling to grow 23% in the same time period.
+Both careers enjoy salary prospects above the national median wage.

-In order to qualify for these positions, learners must satisfy the proper counseling and psychology job requirements, such as earning a graduate degree in the field, obtaining state licensure, and pursuing a doctorate (in some cases).
+To qualify for the above positions, learners must satisfy the proper counseling and psychology job requirements.
+These requirements may include earning a graduate degree in counseling or psychology and obtaining state licensure.
+Some careers require a doctorate.

-This guide helps prospective degree-seekers make sense of this process.
-This page highlights counseling and psychology licensure, education requirements, and possible degree options.
-Readers can review common courses of study, differences between degrees, and possible coursework offerings.
+This page highlights the requirements for a career in counseling and psychology.
+It covers information on counseling and psychology licensure, education requirements, and degree options.
+Readers can review common courses of study, differences between degrees, and coursework offerings.

-All working professionals must obtain counseling and psychology licensure before they can practice.
+People must earn counseling and psychology licensure before they can practice.
 Professional licensure requires graduate training in the discipline.

-Most candidates also need to accumulate a certain number of work hours and pass a standardized exam.
-This process typically takes place at the state level, although national options remain available for counselors.
-Specific requirements vary by location, and most states make a distinction between psychology and counseling credentials.
+Most candidates must also gain a certain number of work hours and pass an exam.
+This process typically takes place at the state level.
+Although, national options are available for counselors.
+Specific requirements vary by location.
+Most states distinguish between psychology and counseling credentials.

 In California, for example, the Board of Psychology licenses psychologists, while the Board of Behavioral Sciences credentials counselors.
-In each case, candidates must satisfy initial requirements and maintain licensure renewal periodically as they work.
-Most states stipulate continuing education or professional development requirements for licensure renewal.
-Many states also keep reciprocity agreements for actively licensed professionals considering relocation.
+In each case, candidates must satisfy initial requirements and renew their licenses periodically.
+Most states feature continuing education or professional development requirements for licensure renewal.
+Many states also keep reciprocity agreements for actively licensed professionals considering moving to a new state.

-Licensed professionals sometimes pursue additional counseling and psychology certifications.
-These optional credentials further validate areas of focus and expertise.
-For instance, those interested in education development may obtain certification in school counseling, while others focusing on mental health, addiction, or substance abuse pursue different credentials.
+Licensed professionals can pursue additional optional counseling and psychology certifications.
+For instance, people interested in educational development may earn a school counseling certification.
+Professionals focusing on mental health, addiction, or substance misuse can pursue other credentials.

 High School Courses of Study

-High school learners interested in psychology and counseling can start early by studying each discipline and enrolling in relevant college preparatory courses.
-A strong background in science and mathematics helps lay the groundwork for analytical problem-solving and focused research.
-Some high schools may offer advanced placement courses in psychology that can give aspiring professionals a good start and may even count for future college credit.
+High school learners interested in a career in counseling and psychology can enroll in relevant college preparatory courses.
+A strong background in science and math helps prepare students for analytical problem-solving and focused research.
+Some high schools may offer advanced placement courses in psychology that may count for college credit.

-Other considerations at this level include solid preparation for undergraduate study, such as earning good grades, participating in relevant extracurricular activities, and preparing for potential entrance exams or standardized tests.
+Learners at this level can also prepare well for undergraduate studies.
+They can earn good grades, participate in extracurricular activities, and prepare for entrance tests.

 College Courses of Study

-Undergraduate learners should bear in mind that most four-year institutions do not offer programs in counseling, but they do administer degrees in psychology.
-Earning a bachelor’s degree in psychology or a related field in the social sciences or liberal arts provides learners with a good background.
-This route also begins to develop core skills in analytical reasoning and scholarly research.
+Many four-year institutions do not offer programs in counseling, but they do administer degrees in psychology.
+Earning a bachelor's degree in psychology or a related field in the social sciences or liberal arts provides learners with a good background.
+This route also develops core skills in analytical reasoning and scholarly research.